The weather

 Tuesday will see the most extensive rainfall, but Wednesday could still see rain in several regions, especially in the northeast.
 On Thursday, the rain will be restricted to the northeast, with locally intense thunderstorms, and on Friday, it will be virtually dry.
 Temperatures will drop further on Wednesday and stabilize by Thursday, with mild temperatures during the middle of the day and even cool temperatures in some areas during the evening.

 The heat wave we've experienced in the country during the first two weeks of August has been intense and long-lasting, with many days of exceptionally high temperatures throughout the country.
-In fact, Sunday was the 16th day this summer on which the Meteocat Network of Automatic Meteorological Stations reached or exceeded 40°C, making 2025 the year with the most 40°C days in Catalonia's recorded history.
+In fact, Sunday was the 16th day this summer on which the Meteocat Automatic Meteorological Station Network reached or exceeded 40°C, making 2025 the year with the most 40°C days on record in Catalonia.
+These are some of the notable highs from the episode: